 - Designing forest management policies to consider the short term and long term effects of deforestation

-- Having global certification systems such as Programme for the Endorsement of Forest Certification and Forest Stewardship Council, which contributes to tackling deforestation by creating market demand for timber from sustainably managed forests
+- Having global certification systems … which contributes to tackling deforestation by creating market demand for timber from sustainably managed forests

 Reforestation & Afforestation Rates & Information